zuri-training/CC-Generator-Team122/README.md

 - Navigation Bar
   Users can navigate the site and move from one page accessible to them to another.
 Pages includes: About Us Page, Contact Us page and Library page.
 - Library Page
   Users can only scroll through the library page and view the available designs.
-They can neither edit nor download.
+They cannot download.
 - Call To Action (CTA)
   Users will be receive prompts to register or log in (if they already have an account and are just logged out).